 Secondly, touchscreens are becoming increasingly popular on laptops, and while there are touchscreen desktops on the market, laptop touchscreens can be much more convenient to use in an office or home situation.

 With all this in mind, there are definitely some pronounced drawbacks to this type of sidegrade.
-Firstly, no one could ever tell you that laptops are as upgradeable or can have components be replaced as easily as desktops.
+Firstly, no one could ever tell you that laptops are as upgradeable or can have components that are as easily replaced their desktop counterparts.
 While there are some upgrade options for some laptops, there’ll always be components like the graphics card that simply won’t upgrade or replace as easily.
 While there are components of desktops that you will always need to replace and upgrade, this will still be a cheaper and easier experience than the same process on a laptop.

 Also, wear and tear is always going to be significantly more prevalent on a laptop than on a desktop.
 Simply put, if you are taking a laptop in a book or messenger bag, you expose it to the elements of travel.
 This can include damage from weather or simply the jostling damage of putting it down on the subway floor two to three times a day.
 A desktop is almost never exposed to these hazards, which is something that you should consider.